kyma-project/busola/core/README.md

 ## Installation

-To install Core together with the Busola, run the `npm run bootstrap:ci` command in the root directory.
+To install Core together with Busola, run the `npm run bootstrap:ci` command in the root directory.

 You can also install dependencies just for this app via the `npm ci` command.